Published on January 27th, 2013 | by Grant Barnard63

 Different Situations That Require a Primer –

 - Patches – If there is a ton of patch work the best thing is to use a PVA Primer on the entire wall.
 Or if you just have a few spots try a few light coats with Alkyd Primer in a spray can.
+They also make BIN primer in a can for faster drying.

 - Chalky Areas – Any chalky areas will need to be power washed first using TSP.
 What doesn’t come off can be covered with an excellent acrylic primer.
 The acrylic primer will bond like glue.